turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 **Function scope:**
 - Variables declared in the function (using `var`, `let`, or `const`) can only be accessed by the other code inside the function.
-- You control what you create.
+- You control what's in the function scope, it cannot be meddled with by anyone or anything else.
 - The global scope cannot access function scope.

 **Block scope:**